AndrewChild/The-Garden-Guidebook/references/notes.md

 - Traverse across the front of Azain from left to right called "sometimes" rated V7, but going too high in the middle made it V4
 - left exit to boys in the woods called "Tabor tots"
 	- I have also heard this called A boy and his wood
+- Eric highlighted a route called "the good project" I think this might be the downhill side of the "big" boulder